ChangLabSNU/VaxPress/docs/user_guides.rst

     Other parameters can be adjusted as well based on your own purpose.

-.. index:: Setting Parameters; Initial Mutation Rate
+.. index:: mutation rate; tuning

 =====================
 Initial Mutation Rate